Israel launches new Lebanon attacks despite growing calls for ceasefire

 Other attacks hit villages and towns in the country’s south, including Tyre, and at least two people were killed and 15 others were wounded in an attack in the suburbs of the capital Beirut, the ministry said.

-The Israeli military said it killed Muhammad Hossein Sarur, whom it said was the head of the Lebanese armed group Hezbollah’s aerial unit, in the Beirut attack.
+The Israeli military said late on Thursday that air forces struck about 220 targets linked to the Lebanese armed group Hezbollah over the previous 24 hours.
+Earlier the military said it killed Muhammad Hossein Sarur, whom it said was the head of the Iran-aligned group’s aerial unit, in the Beirut attack.

-There was no immediate comment on the Israeli claim from Hezbollah.
+There was no immediate comment on the Israeli claims from Hezbollah.

 In a series of statements on its Telegram channel on Thursday, Hezbollah said it fired more than 50 missiles at Ahihud, north of Haifa, and also fired barrages of rockets at Kiryat Shmona, military posts and a command base in different areas north of Israel.
 It said it used air defence weapons to force two Israeli warplanes to leave Lebanese airspace.